samuel-verburg/EEA-summer-school-2025/README.md

 ## Acknowledgments

 - European Acoustics Association (EEA) for organizing the summer school
-- All contributors and instructors involved in developing these materials: Efren Fernandez Grande, Antonio Figueroa Duran.
+- All contributors and instructors involved in developing these materials: Samuel Verburg, Efren Fernandez Grande, Antonio Figueroa Duran.